 - Marketing: Does your marketing campaign address the pain points and challenges to any persona?
 If not, you may want to reconsider it.
 Similarly, you can use personas to create effective marketing strategies to address all kinds of customers.

 - Customer Service: Rather than giving generic responses to every customer, a buyer persona can help you identify the challenges of a specific customer and address the issue more effectively.

 - Order Fulfillment: You can pick the nearest fulfillment and warehousing centers to provide faster delivery services to your ideal buyer personas.

-- Post Purchase: Based on buyer personas, you can create appropriate messages and offers to convert new customers into loyal ones.
+- Post Purchase: Based on buyer personas, you can create appropriate post-purchase strategies to make customers feel values and convert them into loyal ones.

 Steps to Create Buyer Personas for Ecommerce

 As mentioned earlier, a buyer persona is data-backed.
 So instead of creating random personas, here’s the right you to create buyer personas for eCommerce businesses –

 First, if you are already running an online store, start gathering data on your existing customers.
 You can dig into your customer data to find details such as –

 And more based on the data you collect from your customers…